 Who Really Pays for the Free Government Phones?

 Well, here’s where it gets a bit tricky.
 Some phone providers will tack on a “Universal Service” item on your phone bill.
-If you see an item and a charge for Universal Service, that means your phone provider is passing some of the cost for the program on to you.
+If you see an item and a charge for Universal Service, that means your phone provider is passing some of the cost of the program on to you.

 The Universal Service charge is not required by the Federal Communications Commission.
 The decision to pass the cost onto you is a business decision made by your phone carrier.
 Your phone provider cannot collect more in universal service charges than they actually paid, nor can they charge universal service fees to Lifeline customers.